Expo MRT station: Downtown line

 On 20 August 2010, the Land Transport Authority (LTA) that Stage 3 of the DTL (DTL3) would terminate at Expo station, where the DTL would interchange with the EWL.
 Contract 922 for the design and construction of Expo station and the overrun tunnels was awarded to Samsung C&T Corporation for S$211.35million (US$ million) in May 2011.
 On 28 November 2011, the LTA marked the start of construction of DTL3 with a groundbreaking ceremony at Expo station.

-To facilitate the construction of the DTL station and its tunnels, part of Changi South Avenue 1 towards Somapah Road and Changi South Avenue 2, together with a short section of Expo Drive, were temporarily closed to traffic from 2 October 2011 to May 2017.
+To facilitate the construction of the DTL station and its tunnels, part of Changi South Avenue 1 towards Somapah Road and Changi South Avenue 2, together with a short section of Expo Drive, were temporarily closed to traffic from 1 September 2012 to May 2017.
 The construction of the station also involved the underpinning of two existing Expo MRT viaduct pier foundations.
 A transfer-beam was constructed before the excavation to support the two pillars and hydraulic jacks were installed on the transfer beam.
 Subsequently, the existing pilers were cut away.
 The underpinning works were carried out successfully without disruption to the EWL's operations.

 On 31 May 2017, the LTA announced that the station, together with the rest of DTL3, would be opened on 21 October that year.
 Passengers were offered a preview of the station along with the other DTL 3 stations through an open house on 15 October.

 Future plans

 The DTL is projected to be extended from Expo station via Xilin to Sungei Bedok MRT station as part of the DTL3 extension (DTL3e).
-Expected to be completed in 2024, the extension was constructed in tandem with the adjacent East Coast Integrated Depot.
+Expected to be completed in 2026, the extension was constructed in tandem with the adjacent East Coast Integrated Depot.
 The extension is expected to provide better public transport service to Changi Business Park.
 On 25 May 2019, as part of the Land Transport Masterplan 2040, the LTA announced that the stretch between Tanah Merah and Changi Airport would also be part of the proposed Thomson–East Coast line (TEL) extension to Changi Airport from Sungei Bedok station via the future Changi Airport Terminal 5.
+On 29 April 2024, the LTA called a tender to modify the existing station, along with Tanah Merah and Changi Airport stations, in preparation for their conversion to being part of the TEL.